Hey, Jonas here…

-I’m a poet and an essayist who blogs about things.
+I’m an essayist (and sometimes poet) who blogs about things.
 My subject matter is...
 Me.
 And my life.
-I’m also the dad of a little girl, a working househusband to a lovely lady, and a midlife seminarian pursuing a Masters in Divinity and discerning my call to ministry in the Lutheran church.
+I’m also the dad of a little girl, a working househusband to a lovely lady, and a midlife seminarian pursuing a Masters in Divinity and discerning my call to ministry in the Lutheran (ELCA) church.

 I’ve been sharing musings and missives online for a long time now and have publicly logged 1500+ posts at the time of writing this here page.
 What started off as a daily creative outlet grew into an obsession and then a vocation.
 Eventually, my little blog grew into the top single-author publication on Medium.com.

 Just some housekeeping before I get carried away…

 You can find all new work at my Medium publication, A Sacramental Life.
 All posts there are behind Medium’s paywall.
 It’s not a bad deal for $5/month to become a member of Medium, thus unlocking everything on Medium (including my stuff) and helping support writers like me.
 But if you want to access my work for cheaper or free, there are a couple of ways to do that…